perryraskin/raskin.me/posts/get-highlight-js-working-beautifully-in-your-next-js-blog.md

 />
 ```

 Then, I simply passed the `CodeBlock` component to `code` and finally it worked!
+Just be sure you don't have PurgeCSS stripping your highlight.js CSS, and you should be good to go.